vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 ### 3.1 Accurate Information
 - You are responsible for the accuracy of any information you provide
-- You must ensure your SMS messages contain legitimate financial transactions
+- You must ensure your SMS messages and Gmail emails contain legitimate financial transactions
 - You are responsible for verifying the accuracy of processed transactions
+- You should review and correct any misclassified transactions or categories
+- You are responsible for maintaining the security of your device and app access

 ### 3.2 Device Security
 - You are responsible for maintaining the security of your device
-- You must use appropriate security measures (passwords, biometrics, etc.)
+- You must use appropriate security measures (passwords, biometrics, app lock, etc.)
 - You are responsible for protecting your device from unauthorized access
+- You should enable biometric authentication for enhanced security
+- You are responsible for keeping your device updated with security patches

 ### 3.3 Permissions and Access
 - You must grant necessary permissions for the App to function properly
 - You are responsible for managing app permissions through your device settings
 - You can revoke permissions at any time, which may affect App functionality
+- **Gmail Access**: Gmail integration requires your explicit consent and can be revoked at any time
+- **Notification Permissions**: You can control notification preferences and alert types
+- **Biometric Permissions**: Biometric authentication requires your explicit consent

 ## 4. Permitted Uses